 My favorite quote from the video is that “A developer in test” is like a bass guitarist.
 Aimee Rivers is a bass guitarist: the developer in the team that “encourages, motivates her colleagues and keeps people together.”
 She even encourages developers to write tests themselves.
 She makes work fun.
 I want to enjoy work as much as she does, so I intend to follow her advice.

 Aimee takes pride in connecting the programmers with the testers.
-Even though she does not want to show it, she is an exceptional representative of the Software Craftsmanship movement.
+Even though she does not want to show it, she is an exceptional representative of the Software Craft movement.